xullnn/ls_pull_over_push/210/readme.md

 what's the difference between function and method?

 What a function/method can mutate?
-- a function can mutate passed in arguments
-- a method can mutate the caller or passed in arguments

 What're the syntaxes of writing function declarations, function expressions, and arrow functions?

-A Function Expression defines a function as a part of a larger expression syntax (typically a variable assignment ).
-Functions defined via Functions Expressions can be named or anonymous.

 If we assign a value to a variable name without declaring that variable, what the scope of the variable will be?